 You can do more than just look at the contacts who hog all the storage.
 You can choose to wipe these files from your phone if you want to.

 All you need to do is visit the storage usage section once again (Settings > Data and storage > Storage usage).
-From here, you choose a contact or group and tap “manage messages.”
+From here, you choose a contact or group and tap Free Up Space.
 You can then choose the categories in need of a cleanup within that contact/group.
-So if your friends group has 50MB of video clips, simply keep the “videos” category ticked while unticking everything else.
-You’ll then want to hit the “Clear messages” button and choose whether starred messages are included in the wipe.
+So if your friends group has 50MB of video clips, simply keep the Videos category ticked while unticking everything else.
+You’ll then want to hit the Delete Items button and choose whether starred messages are included in the wipe.

 Request your account info

 Much like Facebook and Twitter, WhatsApp allows you to request a ZIP file of your account information and settings.
-This doesn’t include your messages though, only collecting your profile photo, whether you agreed to that Facebook data policy, group names, and the like.
+This doesn’t include your messages though, only collecting your profile photo and whether you agreed to that Facebook data policy, group names, and the like.

 You can’t view this file in WhatsApp though, so try using another program on your phone or PC instead.